The Ballad of the Lonesome Cowboy: Music video

 On June 5, 2019, a lyric video of the song was released.
 On June 26, 2019, a YouTube channel called FANIMATOR released another music video of the song.
 In this version, FANIMATOR played scenes from the first three Toy Story films and arranged them to fit the song.
 The scenes were picked to represent the themes of loneliness and friendship.

 Other versions

-Randy Newman performed a version for the soundtrack of Toy Story 4.
+Randy Newman performed a version for the credits and soundtrack of Toy Story 4.

 Reception

 Rania Aniftos of Billboard praised the song's melody as "catchy".
 Nick Evans of CinemaBlend positively compared the song to Newman's previous songs from the Toy Story films, writing: "In keeping with the tradition of Toy Story songs, Randy Newman’s “The Ballad of the Lonesome Cowboy” is equal parts tear-jerking and heartwarming".
 Similarly, Ming Lee Newcomb of Consequences of Music compared the song to Newman's "You've Got a Friend in Me" from the original film, writing that "the charming Western ballad is similarly feel-good and kid-friendly".
 Angela Stefano of The Boot wrote that "[n]ot only is Pixar making childhood dreams come true with the release of a new Toy Story movie, they're making country music dreams come true, too" praising Newman's lyrics as "heartfelt yet childlike" and Stapleton's singing as "instantly recognizable".